 On the evening of 21st May at The Sage Gateshead, we were proud to sponsor a wonderful concert with world-renowned pianist Janina Fialkowska in aid of The British Red Cross.
 This included pieces by Mozart, Fauré, Debussy, Ravel and Chopin.
 Fialkowska’s Polish family were saved from starvation and able to survive World War 1 because of their Red Cross food parcels, so there is a very special place in her heart for this wonderful organisation.

-Also supporting The British Red Cross, on Saturday 29th June, Regents Opera Company will present Tosca in the Grand Hall of Kirklinton Hall and Gardens.
-You can picnic under gazebos on the Rose Terrace, enjoy fizz from the Champagne Bar, or stroll in the wonderful grounds of the Hall before the opera, for which the dress code is strictly black tie – our northern take on Glyndebourne!
-There will be a raffle in the interval.
-For more details, or to book a ticket for this unique event, please email Lisa on email@example.com, or call 01228 231045.
+Also supporting The British Red Cross, on Saturday 29th June, Regents Opera Company presented Tosca in the Grand Hall of Kirklinton Hall and Gardens.
+You could picnic under gazebos on the Rose Terrace, enjoy fizz from the Champagne Bar, or stroll in the wonderful grounds of the Hall before the opera, for which the dress code was strictly black tie – our northern take on Glyndebourne!

 As a long-standing supporter and sponsor of both Hexham & District Music Society’s annual season, and Hexham Abbey Festival, Tricia welcomes their forthcoming collaboration.
 The first concert of the Music Society’s 2019/20 season on the afternoon of Sunday 22nd September, will also be part of the Hexham Abbey Festival 2019, and will see the return of the Danish group Kottos, who were a great hit at the Abbey’s Nordic Voices festival.
 Kottos will perform at the Queens Hall, and Tricia is delighted to sponsor this concert.